 Attendees spend the first half of the course in the classroom where they will learn from some of the industry’s leading medical aesthetics experts.
 The second half of the course is spent doing clinical hands-on training in a medical spa environment.

-We spend millions of dollars each year to provide you with scheduled clients to work on in order to gain real world experience.
+We spend millions of dollars each year to provide you with scheduled clients to work on to gain real-world experience.

 Botox Training at National Laser Institute

 If you are a physician, nurse or medical professional who has a passion for helping people look and feel their best, then Botox training may be right for you!